Current Travel Advice for Customers.Click here

 The Fairmont Winnipeg is a 4-star luxury hotel in the heart of the city.
-Boasting sweeping city views and a saltwater pool, the hotel offers a business centre, fitness centre sauna.
+Boasting sweeping city views and a saltwater pool, the hotel offers a business centre and fitness centre sauna.
 Luxuriously-furnished rooms are supplied with bathrobes and mini bars and the hotel is connected to an underground shopping area.
-Fairmont's Velvet Glove restaurant serves fresh, locally-sourced food and features one of the city’s most extensive wine lists.
+Fairmont's VG lounge serves fresh, locally-sourced food and features one of the city’s most extensive wine lists.
 Room service is available 24 hours a day, conveniently providing chef’s creations any hour of the day.

 Delta Hotels by Marriott Winnipeg is a conveniently-located downtown hotel that has a rooftop outdoor pool, heated bathroom floors and large, comfortable rooms.
 Flat-screen TVs and ample natural light with an ergonomic work area are featured in the well-appointed rooms.
 The Blaze Restaurant & Lounge at the Delta hotel serves breakfast, lunch and dinner and the Urban Bean offers Starbucks coffee, sandwiches and pastries for those on the go.